— 7 min read

 Safety reports can be prepared either in handwritten or digital format, though digital reports are preferred due to their real-time nature and ease of tracking.
 Digital reports offer greater visibility, ensuring that open safety action items are promptly addressed and resolved.
 This capability improves efficiency by streamlining the process, storing historical data, and organizing documentation.
 Accuracy is also improved with digital tools as they reduce the potential for human error in manual reporting.

-During safety walks, safety managers collaborate with subcontractors to identify and address any onsite hazards.
+During site safety walks, safety managers collaborate with subcontractors to identify and address any onsite hazards.
 After identifying potential risks or dangers, they may need to update their site specific safety plan, daily logs, or other reports and develop an action plan to remove these hazard.
 If substantial hazards for onsite workers are present, safety and site leadership may shut down an area to prevent accidents.

 What to include in a safety report